Midhurst (Easebourne prior to 1835), Sussex

 The new Midhurst Union continued to use the existing workhouse at Easebourne for the enlargement of which the Poor Law Commissioners an expenditure of £6,531 in 1836.
 The site location and layout of the Midhurst building can be seen on the 1910 map below.

-The workhouse buildings surround a large courtyard which measures 147 feet across north to south.
-The main block at the east has a central doorway facing towards the road.
+The workhouse buildings surrounded a large courtyard which measured 147 feet across north to south.
+The main block at the east had a central doorway facing towards the road.
 The ground floor originally contained the Governor's room at the front centre with a committee room to north.
 The inmates' dining rooms were at the rear with the kitchen to their south.
 A single storey board-room was later added at the north-east front of the main block.

 At the west of the courtyard were an ash-house, dead-house, bathing room and two 'prison' cells.

-The former workhouse later became Budgenor Institution.
-In the mid-1970s, West Sussex County Council used the premises to provide temporary accommodation for homeless families.
-The buildings are now known as Budgenor Lodge and were laterly occupied by the Christ For The Nations organization.
-In 2006, the building was converted into 42 apartments.
+In 1930, the site became Budgenor Public Assistance Institution under the control of West Sussex County Council.
+In the mid-1970s, the council used the premises to provide temporary accommodation for homeless families.
+The buildings were later leased by the Christ For The Nations organization.
+In 2006, the property was converted into 42 apartments, prserving the bulk of the original workhouse buildings.

 - West Sussex Record Office, County Hall, Chichester, West Sussex PO19 1RN.
 Holdings include Guardians' minutes (1835-1890); Births (1847-1933); Deaths (1835-1930); Creed registers (1894-1910); etc.